 It has a firm glossy finish with a smooth vinyl-like surface.

-Yes, you can use the leather care products on bicast but because it has a plastic-like finish, the conditioner will NOT penetrate so the twin pack is recommended.
+NOTE: Because it has a plastic-like finish, the conditioner will NOT penetrate so the twin pack is best.